Short Course at ECS meetings

 The concepts will be illustrated by applications to different systems including corrosion, fuel cells, batteries, and transport through membranes such as skin.
 A list of suggested references will be provided.

-This course is the first in a two course sequence offered at alternating ECS meetings by Professor Orazem.
-The second course in the series, “Advanced Impedance Spectroscopy,” introduces model development based on proposed reaction mechanisms, statistical analysis of impedance data, and regression analysis.
+This is the second course in the series, “Advanced Impedance Spectroscopy,” it introduces model development based on proposed reaction mechanisms, statistical analysis of impedance data, and regression analysis.

 About the instructor